arthurcerveira/CoMPO-GPT/README.md

 #### With `conda activate aidd`

 1. Generate datasets by running `scripts/01-ExCAPE-EDA.ipynb` (optional, as the data is already provided in the `data` folder).
-Running this notebook requires the full ExCAPE dataset available [here](https://solr.ideaconsult.net/search/excape/).
+Running this notebook requires the full ExCAPE dataset available [here](https://github.com/arthurcerveira/CoMPO-GPT/releases/tag/v1.0.0).
-2. Pre-train and fine-tune the model:
+2. Pre-train and fine-tune the model (pre-trained and fine-tuned model weights are also available [here](https://github.com/arthurcerveira/CoMPO-GPT/releases/tag/v1.0.0)).

 ```bash
 $ bash scripts/02-fine-tuning.sh
 ```

-3. Generate molecules (with model trained for 25 epochs):
+3. Generate molecules (with the model trained for 25 epochs):

 ```bash
 $ bash scripts/03-single-target-generation.sh 25